 The Grasshopper Adventure Series rides are designed to push riders to their limits.
 It would be easy to design a loop in our back yard that would be nearly un-doable.
 We have crafted just the right combination of folds and undulations on snippets of Sonoma County Certified Ribbon Roads to bring you to the edge but not shove you off.
 The day is about adventure and camaraderie; not a podium spot.
 If you are not sure of your fitness, ability or course my suggestions are: 1.
 Notch ‘er down a couple.
 Remember smooth before fast.
 2. Do you homework and be familiar with the course.
 3. Make sure you have everything you need to get you home.
 (2 tubes, tire boots, CO2 AND a pump, food, H2O, warm clothes or rain cape for cold wet days, course map or GPS, space blanket and lucky (fake) rabbits foot.
 4. Make new friends but keep the old one is silver and the other gold…locals know the rides.
 Both the turns and how to pace themselves.
 If you’ve never done a Hopper or a particular look, chat it up.

 Obey all traffic laws.
 The course is open.
-There will be no CHP escort or road closures.
+There Will Be a CHP escort from Occidental to Willow Creek gate (Old Caz loop only) but NO road closures.
 The course IS marked.
 It is always best to pre-ride but we will have a route print out ahead of time and our super-cool Hopper laminates to help you out.
 There will be arrows on the road and at KEY intersections.
+There will be marshals helping you to stay on course but not at every intersection.
+They will not be directing or stopping traffic.
 Always expect cars around tight corners–they will be there.
-These roads are not unused by locals and most folks drive Ford F250s and carry horse trailers.
+These roads are USED by locals and will be on the road.

 Make sure you STAGE in the group that fits your fitness.
 Look around–is this the group of buddies who you usually hang with?
 We have a mass start uphill to thin things out and keep the day safe.